-The Underlying Securities to which the Fund has primary exposure include U.S.-listed equity securities of operating companies and shares of ETFs.
-The Fund also has the flexibility to have exposure to other types of U.S. listed exchange-traded products (e.g., closed-end funds and commodity pools).
+The Fund's investment sub-adviser, ZEGA Financial, LLC ("ZEGA" or the "Sub-Adviser"), selects the Underlying Securities in which the Fund will invest.
+The Underlying Securities primarily include U.S.-listed equity securities of operating companies and shares of ETFs.
+Additionally, they may include other types of U.S. listed exchange-traded products (e.g., closed-end funds and commodity pools).

-The Fund's investment sub-adviser, ZEGA Financial, LLC ("ZEGA") selects the Underlying Securities by analyzing, among other things, the levels of implied volatility (a measure of the market's expectation for future price fluctuations) of the Underlying Security's listed options prices.
+ZEGA selects the Underlying Securities by analyzing, among other things, the levels of implied volatility (a measure of the market's expectation for future price fluctuations) of the Underlying Security's listed options prices.
 Implied volatility is integral to the Fund's strategy, as it indicates the expected price fluctuations of a security, guiding ZEGA's selection of suitable Underlying Securities.
-Higher implied volatility typically correlates with increased options premiums, aligning with the Fund's aim of generating income from its portfolio of covered call strategies.
+Generally, ZEGA will seek to invest in securities with higher implied volatility.
+Higher implied volatility typically correlates with increased options premiums, allowing the Fund to generate income from its portfolio of Options Strategies.
 ZEGA also analyzes significant upcoming events related to, where applicable, the issuers of the Underlying Securities (e.g., earnings releases), as well as the trading volumes of such securities and their related options contracts.
 The Fund is generally unconstrained and therefore, the Underlying Securities can be of any market capitalization size and represent any industry sector.

 ZEGA selects Underlying Securities based on a frequent and quantitative screening process.
 This method evaluates various factors such as the implied volatility of the Underlying Security and the trading volume and liquidity of both the Underlying Security and options on the Underlying Security.
-Furthermore, ZEGA's screening process also identifies the industry sectors of potential Underlying Securities (as described more below).
+Furthermore, ZEGA's screening process also identifies the industry sectors of potential Underlying Securities as part of its risk management process as described below.

 The Fund's allocation to particular Underlying Securities is primarily driven by implied volatility levels.
 ZEGA strategically identifies Underlying Securities in periods of likely higher volatility (e.g., ahead of significant events, like earnings releases).
-ZEGA will typically select between fifteen and thirty Underlying Securities on which the Fund will implement its covered call strategies.
-However, when ZEGA deems it appropriate, it may choose as few as five Underlying Securities on which to implement the covered call strategies.
-The Fund will hold short-term U.S. Treasury securities and trade, exercise, and let expire, options contracts in accordance with ZEGA's strategic asset allocation requirements.
+ZEGA will typically select between fifteen and thirty Underlying Securities and will implement the Options Strategies on the Underlying Securities.
+However, when ZEGA deems it appropriate, it may choose as few as five Underlying Securities on which to implement the Options Strategies.
+The Fund will hold short-term U.S. Treasury securities.

-To seek to lower risk and enhance returns, where possible, the Fund's portfolio of Underlying Securities will invest across various sectors and industries, reducing the impact of sector-specific events.
+As part of its risk management process, to seek to lower risk and enhance returns, where possible, the Fund will invest in Underlying Securities, including ETFs and ETPs, across various sectors and industries, reducing the impact of sector-specific events.
 While the Fund intends to have exposure to multiple sectors, it may invest in Underlying Securities attributable to a particular sector in amounts greater than 25% of the Fund's total assets when ZEGA's selection process indicates that such sector exposure would be appropriate for the Fund.
-The Fund does not have a pre-conceived intention to invest in any particular sector.
+The Fund does not currently intend to invest in any particular sector.
 The Fund will not invest more than 25% of its net assets in any particular "industry" as that term is used in the 1940 Act.